HetSys/SpinDec2/README.md

 `./install.sh --compile=debug`.

-A description of the different flags and their arugments are given below:
+A description of the different flags and their arguments are given below:

 ### Compile
 To compile the code, run